-What is the West Kent Integrated Care Partnership (ICP)?
+What is the West Kent Health and Care Partnership (HCP)?

-When this work is completed in April 2021, the ICP will be responsible for many of the duties previously delivered by West Kent Clinical Commissioning Group (CCG).
-Until this time, Kent and Medway CCG will be responsible for continuing the work of the former West Kent CCG.
+When this work is completed, the HCP will be responsible for many of the duties previously delivered by West Kent Clinical Commissioning Group (CCG).
+Until this time, NHS Kent and Medway will be responsible for continuing the work of the former West Kent CCG.

-Which organisations are part of West Kent ICP?
+Which organisations are part of West Kent HCP?

 - Healthwatch Kent